 The difference between knowing and doing

-This is one of the most frustrating parts of the pattern.
-You may have genuine insight into your own people-pleasing.
-You may be able to see exactly where the boundary needs to go.
-You may have even planned what you want to say.
-But in the moment, when the other person's reaction becomes real — or even potentially real — all of that clarity disappears.
+This is one of the hardest parts.
+You may know exactly where the boundary belongs.
+You may have thought through what you want to say.
+But when the other person's reaction becomes real, that clarity can disappear.

-What takes over is something older and faster than thought: an automatic protective response.
+What takes over is older and faster than thought: a protective response.
 It might look like fawning — quickly softening, apologizing, or backing down.
-It might look like freezing — going blank, losing your words, agreeing to things you did not intend to agree to.
-It might look like avoidance — putting off the conversation indefinitely, telling yourself it is not that important.
+It might look like freezing — going blank, losing your words, or agreeing to something you did not want.
+It might look like avoidance — putting the conversation off again and again.

 Where the fear of conflict usually comes from